 Judges are entitled to entertain their personal views on political questions.
 They are not required to surrender their rights or opinions as citizens.
-They shall, however, avoid political activity which may create the appearance of political bias or impropriety.
-Judicial independence and impartiality should dictate the conduct of judges and candidates for judicial office.
+They shall,

 - A. Political Organizations.
 Judges and candidates for judicial office shall not: - (1) Act as leaders or hold any office in a political organization; - (2) Make speeches for a political organization or candidate for nonjudicial office or publicly endorse or publicly oppose a candidate for nonjudicial office; - (3) Personally solicit funds for a political organization or nonjudicial candidate; make contributions to a political party or political organization or to a nonjudicial candidate in excess of five hundred dollars in any calendar year per political party or political organization or candidate, or in excess of an aggregate of one thousand dollars in any calendar year for all political parties or political organizations or nonjudicial candidates. - B. Conduct During Judicial Campaigns.
-A candidate for election or appointment to judicial office shall not (1) make statements to the electorate or the appointing authority that commit or appear to commit the candidate with respect to cases, controversies, or issues that could come before the courts, or (2) knowingly misrepresent the identity, qualifications, present position, or any other fact concerning the candidate or his or her opponent.

-- C. Speaking at Political Gatherings.
+A candidate for election or appointment to judicial office shall not (1) make statements to the electorate or the appointing authority that commit or appear to commit the candidate with respect to cases, controversies, or issues that could come before the courts, or (2) knowingly misrepresent the identity, qualifications, present position, or any other fact concerning the candidate or his or her opponent. - C. Speaking at Political Gatherings.
 Candidates for judicial office may speak to political gatherings only on their own behalf or on behalf of another candidate for judicial office. - D. Measures to Improve the Law.
 Except as otherwise permitted in this Code, judges shall not engage in any political activity, other than in relation to measures concerning the improvement of the law, the legal system, or the administration of justice.